smucclaw/l4-lp/README.md

-  Note that while SWI-Prolog was chosen for convenience (details on why that is [here](#swi-prolog-based-rule-engine-runtime)), Prolog's syntax is commonly adopted for other related Horn clause based formalisms, like Datalog (eg. Nemo), ASP (eg. Clingo and scasp) and SMT-based [Constrained Horn Clause (CHC)](https://chc-comp.github.io/) solvers, so that if one prefers say SMT solvers,
+  Note that while SWI-Prolog was chosen for convenience (details on why that is [here](#swi-prolog-based-rule-engine-runtime)), Prolog's syntax is widely adopted for other related Horn clause based formalisms, like Datalog (eg. Nemo), ASP (eg. Clingo and scasp) and SMT-based [Constrained Horn Clause (CHC)](https://chc-comp.github.io/) solvers, so that if one prefers say SMT solvers,